25 Interesting Facts About Belarus

 The National Library of Belarus (Adam Jones, CC BY-SA 3.0)

-25. Belarus has the world’s eighth-highest rate of depression.
-According to a 2017 report, 5.6% of Belarussians suffer from depressive disorders.
+24. Belarus has the world’s eighth-highest rate of depression.
+According to reports, 5.6% of Belarussians suffer from depressive disorders.

 Every effort has been made to verify these facts about Belarus using primary sources.
 However, if you find an error or have any questions, please contact us.